 When you’re trying to come to your own conclusion and do your research about a company, there are many questions you should try to answer.
 Who is their management team?
 Do they consistently raise their dividend?
 What kind of economic moat do they have over their competition?
 Think about the long-term challenges and opportunities the company faces.

-At American Dream Investing, we do a lot of that research and careful analysis for you, and you can see what it is we’re investing in with Private Class membership.
+At American Dream Investing, we do a lot of that research and careful analysis for you, and you can see what it is we’re investing in with our premium membership.
 But you still need to think for yourself and come to your own conclusions.